jethrolarson/express-interview-questions/README.md

 You will have to restart server after making changes to see them appear.

-# Challenge: Shared Todo List
+# Challenge: Global Todo List

-Create an API for a TODO list.
-Open book, google, use any libraries you like.
+Create an API for a Todo list.
+This challenge is open book.
+You may search web and use any libraries you like.

 ## Use cases

-- User can create a new todo list
+- User can view todo list
-- User can add a list item to todo list
+- User can add an item to todo list
-- User can mark list item as done
+- User can mark an item as done

-_This page left intentionally vague_
+# Things to consider

+* Persistence choice (while optimizing for the shortness of the interview)
+* Routes, status codes, and HTTP verbs
+* Impact of choices on UI
+* Types/Contracts